Are you sick of my contract warnings about serialized fiction apps yet?

 Honestly I’m not even sure who I’m aiming these posts at.
 They go right over the heads of many of the writers who could benefit from them (at least, judging by the emails I receive from writers who’ve read my warnings and still want to know why this stuff is so bad, and clueless Facebook discussions scoffing at me for being such a nitpicker), and for savvier writers, probably aren’t needed.
 Contract geeks, maybe?

-On the other hand, the relatively new reading/writing app space is shaping up to be a major predator, with dozens of companies aggressively recruiting authors–many of whom are young, inexperienced non-native English speakers–with exaggerated promises of money and exposure, and binding them to complicated English-language contracts that are almost comical in their awfulness.
+On the other hand, the relatively new serialized fiction app space is shaping up to be a major predator, with dozens of companies aggressively recruiting authors–many of whom are young, inexperienced non-native English speakers–with exaggerated promises of money and exposure, and binding them to complicated English-language contracts that are almost comical in their awfulness.

-Popink (parent company INK Universe Limited, based in Hong Kong) looks much like the many other reading apps I’ve encountered, with large numbers of minimally (if at all) edited novels in various genres, some of which can be accessed for free and others, with “premium” chapters, by subscription.
+Popink (parent company INK Universe Limited, based in Hong Kong) looks much like the many other apps I’ve encountered, with large numbers of minimally (if at all) edited novels in various genres, some of which can be accessed for free and others, with “premium” chapters, by subscription.

 There’s the usual array of anemic writer benefits: non-exclusive contracts pay a “completion bonus” of up to $100, depending on word count, plus a royalty share; and exclusive contracts also pay a royalty share, plus a signing bonus of $100 upon the production of 60,000 words, a monthly “update bonus” of at most $250 (and only for those who can achieve Popink’s grueling word count benchmarks in less than 25 days per month), and a princely one-time “completion bonus” of $100-$200 for writers who can finish novels of 150,000-300,000 words.